 Danielle Benden’s Bio

 _____________________________________________________________________________________________ Danielle M. Benden is the owner of Driftless Pathways, LLC, a small museum consulting firm near Madison, WI.
 She consults with cultural organizations on a variety of topics including design and renovation of curatorial facilities and provides professional development training.
 Throughout her career, she has facilitated interpretive planning and developed exhibits for museums and state parks.
 Ms. Benden received her B.S. in Archaeology from the University of Wisconsin-La Crosse and an M.S. in Museum and Field Studies from the University of Colorado-Boulder.

-Prior to starting Driftless Pathways, she served as the Senior Curator of Anthropology at the University of Wisconsin-Madison where she taught museum courses, designed and managed several collections facility upgrades, and facilitated cultural resource compliance and consultation with Wisconsin’s Native American Nations.
+Before starting Driftless Pathways, she served as the Senior Curator of Anthropology at the University of Wisconsin-Madison.
+While there, she taught museum courses designed and managed several collections facility upgrades.
+In addition, she facilitated cultural resource compliance and consultation with Wisconsin’s Native American Nations.
 Ms. Benden has published several scholarly articles and book chapters.
-She has chaired the Society for American Archaeology’s Committee on Museums, Collections, and Curation, and the Archaeological Collections Consortium.
+She has chaired the Society for American Archaeology’s Committee on Museums, Collections, and Curation and the Archaeological Collections Consortium.
 Benden currently co-directs the Trempealeau Archaeology Project and serves on the Society for American Archaeology’s Archives Committee.